Source Engadin Samnaun Val Müstair

 - From the south: via Reschen Pass (Nauders – Martina) or the Ofen Pass (Val Müstair – Zernez) on the H27

-The spring is located directly on Engadiner Strasse H27 (20-minute drive from the Vereina tunnel’s southern entrance).
+Nairs is located directly on the Engadinerstrasse H27 (20-minute drive from the Vereina tunnel’s southern entrance).

 Responsible for this content Tourism Engadin Scuol Samnaun Val Müstair AG.